When leaf miners attack your plants, they cause a dramatically dreadful appearance. Even worse, they can cause very serious damage.

 There are number of different types of leaf miners, but the damage they do to plants is fairly uniform.

 Adult leaf miners look like small black flies, but it is not these flies that do to your plants directly.
-What does damage your plants is the larva that these flies leave behind.
+What does damage to your plants is the larva that these flies leave behind.

 These larva live in the mid-tissue layers of a plants’ leaves.
 They are called miners because they mine the nutrients out of the leaves and create paths of emptiness in their wake.